-DAW What is it? https://youtu.be/DAGc4SSOr_8 Digital Audio Workstation DAW stands for Digital Audio Workstation or Digital-Audio Workstation which is a computer-based system for recording and editing audio.
-Often the term DAW can refer to software, hardware, or a mix of both.
-DAWs got their beginnings as far back as the 1970s and have evolved over
+What is a DAW used for? https://youtu.be/DAGc4SSOr_8 Digital Audio Workstation A question we often get asked is Do I need a DAW to record music?
+First, let's explain what DAW stands for.
+A DAW or Digital Audio Workstation or Digital-Audio Workstation which is a computer-based system for recording and editing audio.
+Often the term DAW

 Custom Audio & Midi Computers for Music Creation.
 Slick Audio makes custom computer workstations, laptops, towers, micro, and rackable computers.
 Designed for both amateur and professional musicians, recording engineers, sound designers, composers, DJs, podcasters, and post-production professionals.
 Computers designed for musicians and audio engineers to capture, edit, mix, and master the best audio possible.